cours-esilv/lab-docker-mchianale/README.md

 ### 1.4: Accessing the service
 Try to access the application at the URL indicated in the logs (:warning:) Why do you think this address is not responding?

+Need to access to several port but when I run a container, I am only using one port.

 Restart the container and open the ports required to access the service.
 > ⚠️ **ANSWER**: Create a file called `1.4` containing the commands you used to start the container with the ports open.